There are several different kinds of resource investor out there and none of them are right.

 So here we have, in spodumene, a higher grade product (which end users want), a cheaper and faster set up (which investors want), admittedly a higher cost product (which Tesla is okay with, as long as it’s local), which comes in chunks several feet across (which makes it easy to spot), and has a lower environmental impact and footprint than brines (which we all should want).

-And here’s little Quantum Minerals with a property that, according to the historic estimates (admittedly, not NI 43-101 compliant – yet) has “an estimated resource of more than 1.2M tonnes of spodumene-bearing pegmatite grading 1.5% Li2O.”
+And here’s little Quantum Minerals with a property that, according to the historic estimates (admittedly, not NI 43-101 compliant, which is important to note) has “an estimated resource of more than 1.2M tonnes of spodumene-bearing pegmatite grading 1.5% Li2O.”

 Historic metallurgical tests reported an 87% recovery from which a concentrate averaging 5.9% Li2o was obtained.
 A complete mining plant was installed on site designed to process 500 tons of ore per day and in addition, a three compartment shaft sunk to a depth of 74 meters.
 On the 61 metre level, lateral development was extended off the shaft for a total of 366 meters of drifting; from which six crosscuts transected the dike.
 The work was suspended in 1957, awaiting a more favourable market for lithium oxides and at this point the mine buildings were removed.

-To get to it, you’d need mine shafts – thankfully, the helpful now-great grandparents of Manitoba plonked some down for them seventy years ago.
+To get to it, assuming that historical data bears any semblance to reality, you’d need mine shafts – thankfully, the helpful now-great grandparents of Manitoba plonked some down for them seventy years ago.

 And once you’ve used those shafts to get at the rock, you’ll need roads to transport the product.
 Thankfully, Manitoba’s founding fathers have put Provincial Highway 314 right past the thing, which leads to Winnipeg, just 150 miles away.